DataBrewery/cubes/doc/server.rst

 Query specification should contain at least one key: `query` - which is query
 type: ``aggregate``, ``cell_details``, ``values`` (for dimension values), ``facts`` or ``fact`` (for multiple or single fact respectively).
 The rest of keys are query dependent.
-For more information see AggregationBrowser documentation.
+For more information see Browser documentation.

 .. note::